zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 # Java SDK {#concept_utw_vvc_5db .concept}

-This article will introduce more commonly used MaxCompute core interfaces for you.
-For more details, please refer to [SDK Java Doc](http://repo.aliyun.com/java-sdk-doc/).
+This article introduces most commonly used MaxCompute core interfaces.
+For more information, see [SDK Java Doc](http://repo.aliyun.com/java-sdk-doc/).

-You can configure the version of the new SDK through maven management.
-The configuration information of Maven is as follows\(The latest version can be searched for odps-sdk-core at any time at [search.maven.org](http://search.maven.org/?spm=5176.doc27991.2.1.BgYcC5).
+Configure the new SDK version through maven management.
+The configuration information of Maven is as follows: \(The latest version can be searched for odps-sdk-core at any time at [search.maven.org](http://search.maven.org/?spm=5176.doc27991.2.1.BgYcC5).

 ```
 <dependency>